4 Time-to-event endpoints

 4.2.1 Tabular output

-Tabular output provides a nearly comprehensive summary of a design for a time-to-event study that is easily read and copied into a word processor.
+We continue the example from above.
+Tabular output above provides a nearly comprehensive summary of a design for a time-to-event study that is easily read and copied into a word processor.
 Note: the caveat to this copying capability is that you may need to do some table reformatting in your word processor.
-The example output on the following page was created using the Kim-Tsiatis enrollment option and a control median of 6 months; the latter is not summarized in this output, but probably will be in a future version.
-The enrollment ramp-up assumption is also not shown here.
-The enrollment rate assumptions can be found on the ‘Text’ or ‘Code’ tabs and should be recorded if you are copying output to a file saving your design assumptions.

-The table created here provides information on each interim analysis and the final analysis.
+The table created here provides information on each interim analysis and the final analysis (Figure 4.13).
 In the left-hand column, the percent of final required events for the interim analyses and the expected enrollment, number of events and calendar time relative to study start when each analysis is performed is shown.

 The right-hand columns show properties of the efficacy and futility bounds:

-At the bottom of the table, a text string is printed describing many of the design specifications with the exceptions noted above.
+At the bottom of the table, a text string is printed describing many of the design specifications with the exceptions noted above (Figure 4.15).
 Read through this carefully to see what is there.
 This will change dynamically as you change input options.

 Reading through this table carefully is key to ensuring you have selected a suitable design:

-- Is the number of events at each analysis suitable, especially at the first interim?
-In this case, is 57 events sufficient to make any decision?
+1. Is the number of events at each analysis suitable, especially at the first interim?
+In this case, are 122 events sufficient to make any decision?
 Will you have enough intermediate- to long-term follow-up to feel comfortable with a decision to stop the trial?

-- Do the estimated calendar timing and estimated enrollment at each interim analysis make sense?
-In this case, the first data cutoff is estimated to occur when 58% of patients have been enrolled even though only 33% of the final number of events are planned for the analysis.
+2. Do the estimated calendar timing and estimated enrollment at each interim analysis make sense?
+In this case, the first data cutoff is estimated to occur when 308 (73%) of the final targeted 422 have been enrolled even though only 35% of the final number of events are planned for the analysis.
 Recall that this does not include patients enrolled between the data cutoff and when the evaluation of the analysis takes place.
-On the “Text” tab (shown shortly), you can see how quickly enrollment is assumed to be proceeding at this time: 10 patients per month.
+On the “Text” tab (shown shortly), you can see how quickly enrollment is assumed to be proceeding.

 Note that if you are designing a trial for a new drug or device, you will want to share your design, along with its rationale, with regulators to get their views on the above issues.